Naomi1122/CASA0016/README.md

 #### T6713 CO2
-As we know from the principle of the SGP30 that it's not measure the actual CO2 in the air, but this sensor is.
+As we know from the principle of the SGP30 that it's not measure an equivalent carbon dioxide reading (eCO2) over I2C in the air, but this sensor is.
 ![3681671012515_ pic](https://user-images.githubusercontent.com/78373920/207568132-05273a8e-4720-457f-97da-82591a028832.jpg)

 The CO2 value measured by T6713 is displayed on the LCD and the safety value is set to 1000 as well.
 If exceed, purple LEDs showed.